faymaz/Quran-Player/README.md

 - `%audioId%`: The audioId from surahs.json
 - `%name%`: Surah name

+**Note:** If a reciter has incomplete surahs or juz (some missing), set `"hasIncomplete": true` in the reciter definition.
+You will see a warning indicator (!) next to these reciters in the list.

 **Adding New Reciters:**
 If you would like to add a new reciter to the list, please open an issue on GitHub with the reciter's name and the internet links for all surahs or juz.
 I will add them to the extension.